ondato/ondato-sdk-ios/readme.md

-    var showSplashScreen: Bool // Should the splash screen be shown var showStartScreen: Bool // Should the start screen be shown var showConsentScreen: Bool // Should the consent screen be shown var showSelfieAndDocumentScreen // Should a selfie with document be requested when taking document pictures var showSuccessWindow: Bool // Should the success window be shown var recordProcess: Bool // Should the verification process be recorded var livenessCheck: OndatoLivenessMode // [.active, .passive] Should active or passive liveness check mode be used
+    var showSplashScreen: Bool // Should the splash screen be shown var showStartScreen: Bool // Should the start screen be shown var showConsentScreen: Bool // Should the consent screen be shown var showSelfieWithDocumentScreen // Should a selfie with document be requested when taking document pictures var showSuccessWindow: Bool // Should the success window be shown var recordProcess: Bool // Should the verification process be recorded var livenessCheck: OndatoLivenessMode // [.active, .passive] Should active or passive liveness check mode be used